mikeizbicki/cmc-csci145-math166/README.md

     <img height=200px src=img/deeper-inside-pagerank.png />

     You will learn:
-    1. How to measure the runtime of data mining algorithms
+    1. How to use pagerank to find the most important items in a "network"
-    1. Trade-offs in runtime and "accuracy"
+    1. Trade-offs in runtime and quality of results
-    1. How eigenvectors are used in data mining

 1. *Machine Learning*